ricklancee/ricklancee.io/src/_posts/case/2016-06-04-darkest-nights.markdown

 description: A mini horror game me and 2 other students from the HvA made over a period of 3 days for a short game design course.
 ---

-Darkest nights was a short horror minigame that we (Bart van Dongen, Wesley Hölzel and me) made during a 3 day game design cource at school.
+Darkest nights was a short horror minigame that we (Bart van Dongen, Wesley Hölzel and me) made during a 3 day game design program at school.
 After some brainstorming we came up with the idea to make a horror game.

 <figure>
     <img src="{{ site.baseurl | prepend: site.url }}/assets/images/darkestnights/txt.png" alt="The introduction text of the game">